Using the H5P Course Presentation Tool

 The top toolbar contains everything you can add into your course presentation.

 Click the Text icon to insert text.
+Once you have entered text into the field, select Done.

 The HTML editor has basic formatting controls.
 There is also the option of adding a link into the body of the text.